 - Monthly Reading Plan: A great way to get more out of a reading plan is to map out each verse daily

-- Scriptures from Sunday’s sermon: Jot down the scripture references your pastor teaches from on Sunday mornings and then spend the week meditating and studying these verses on your own
+- Scriptures from Sunday’s sermon: Jot down the scripture references your pastor teaches on Sunday mornings and then spend the week meditating and studying these verses on your own

 - Verses that you don’t understand: When you come across a verse that makes you scratch your head, mapping it out will help you gain a clearer understanding.

 - Passages of scripture: You can dig deep into a section of scripture by taking the time to map out each verse.
-This will really help you understand that entire passage so much more than if you just read it in one sitting and moved on.
+This will help you understand that entire passage more than if you just read it in one sitting and moved on.
 The Promise Keeper study helps you map out each verse in Psalm 23!

 Now we are ready to get to work!